thedarkwriter/courseware-lms-content/video/the_forge_LVM.md

 }
 ```

+In this case, I've kept things simple and created a wrapper class
+without parameters, so I'll use the `include` syntax to add this
+class to my node definition.
+Note that if I later wanted an option
+to pass any parameters through to the postgresql class, I could easily
+add parameters to the wrapper class and change this `include` statement
+to a resource-like class declaration.

-I use the `puppet job` tool to trigger a Puppet agent run on this
+Next, I'll use the `puppet job` tool to trigger a Puppet agent run on this
 `pasture-db.puppet.vm` node.

     puppet job run --nodes pasture-db.puppet.vm

-Now that this database server is set up, I'll add a parameter to my main
+Now that this database server is set up, I'll need to tell my application
+server how to connect to it.
+I'll add a parameter to my main
-pasture class to specify a database URI and pass this through to the
+pasture class to specify the database URI, then pass this URI through
+to the application's configuration file through the template that defines
-configuration file.
+that file.

 <div class = "lvm-task-number"><p>Task 4:</p></div>

-I open my module's `init.pp` manifest.
+I'll open my module's `init.pp` manifest.

     vim pasture/manifests/init.pp

-And add a `$db` parameter with a default value of `'none'`.
-I'll show why we use
+First, I'll add a `$db` parameter with a default value of `'none'`.
-`'none'` a little later.
-Add this `$db` variable to the `$pasture_config_hash`
+I'll now add this `$db` variable to the `$pasture_config_hash` so it
-so it will be passed through to the template that defines the application's
+will be passed through to the template that defines the application's
 configuration file.
-When I've made these two additions, my class will
-look like the example below.

 ```puppet
 class pasture (